actuallyzefe/zeepay-task/readme.md

 Authorization, on the other hand, is the process of determining what actions a user or client is allowed to perform on a specific resource or set of resources.

-<h1>How would you implement token-based authentication in your API?</h1>
+<h1>6: How would you implement token-based authentication in your API?</h1>

 First of all I create an authentication endpoint that accepts user credentials